ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.telegram-menu/README.md

 ### **WORK IN PROGRESS**

+-   Bug in copy card fixed
 -   #104 HTTP Request
 -   #111 status Value in dynamicSwitch
 -   #112 change value
 -   **_Change!!!_** menu:deleteAll removes automatic Request Ids which are older than 48h from list.
 The list is completely deleted once during the update
--   fixed menu:number with negativ Values, see the documentation
+-   Fixed menu:number with negativ Values, see the documentation

 ### 1.6.2 (2024-01-07)